GoogleChrome/web.dev/src/site/content/en/handbook/quick-start/index.md

 Content creation for web.dev has three phases: planning, writing, and publishing.

 ## Planning
 1. Start a content proposal issue on GitHub using [this issue template](https://github.com/GoogleChrome/web.dev/issues/new?assignees=&labels=content+request&template=content_request.md&title=).
-The checklist in your issue will guide you through the rest of the process.
+The checklist in your issue guides you through the rest of the process.
 1. Create a copy of [this document template](https://docs.google.com/document/d/1ydauCufwwavStaKxhIDHuNivVxgQBOdDno4uLjGIjmE/edit?usp=sharing) to briefly write up your content idea.
 Put the link to your doc in your GitHub issue.
 1. The web.dev team will take a look to see if the idea fits with the [goals of the site](/about).
 If the idea is approved, it gets slated for a publication date!